-- Clean or wipe your hands to remove any excess dirt or moisture from the fingers. - Enroll and use a different finger for authentication.
+- Clean or wipe your hands to remove any excess dirt or moisture from the fingers. - Enroll and use a different finger for authentication. - If your hands are dry, apply lotion to them.

 Notice on deleting data from your storage devices